Get in Touch with Ascend Autism!

 More than 20 studies have established that intensive and long-term therapy using ABA principles improves outcomes for many, but not all children with ASD.
 “Intensive” and “long-term” refer to programs providing 25-40 hours per week of therapy for 1-3 years.
 These studies show gains in language development, social functioning, intellectual functioning, and daily living skills.
 Studies with adults show similar results.

-A BCBA is an individual with expertise in the field of behavior analysis who is responsible for designing targeted intervention and assessment plans while overseeing Registered Behavior Technicians (“RBTs”) and other therapists.
 All BCBAs are required to possess a Master’s Degree in ABA, Psychology, or Education.
 They are also required to complete over 1,500 hours of direct fieldwork with ABA programs, spending about 50% of those hours learning how to work on ABA programming and data analysis.
-During the fieldwork, existing BCBAs supervise BCBAs in training helping guide them through their fieldwork.
+During the fieldwork, existing BCBAs supervise BCBAs-in-training to help guide them through their fieldwork.
 After all coursework and fieldwork are complete, BCBAs are required to pass the BCBA examination through the Behavior Analyst Certification Board (BACB), a non-profit 501(c)(3) corporation established in 1998 to meet professional credentialing needs identified by behavior analysts, governments, and consumers of behavior analysis services.

 A BT or RBT is primarily responsible for the direct implementation of behavior-analytic services and practices under the close supervision of a BCBA.
 Behavior Techs typically work one-on-one with the child in therapy sessions but do not design the intervention or assessment plans.